Maxwell999b/Midnight-Radiance-Theme/README.md

 * **Highlight Yellow:** `#FFDD9D`
 * **Accent Pink:** `#FF95AC`

-Bring the beauty of the night to your digital experience with "Midnight Radiance."
+Bring the beauty of the night to your Firefox Developer Edition with the ["Midnight Radiance" theme](https://addons.mozilla.org/en-US/firefox/addon/midnight-radiance-theme/), created using the [Firefox Color Tool](https://color.firefox.com/).
+Download and enjoy a visually stunning environment for your late-night coding sessions.